 Chesterfields are a great choice if you are putting together a cosy lounge, and they fit in with all colour schemes.
 A Chesterfield leather sofa creates an elegant interplay between periods and sets your living room apart by becoming a focal point for your guests’ attentions.
 The sumptuously curved arms and elegant edges of the leather sofa offer a classic look and unparalleled comfort.

 While you have a choice of various colours when it comes to Chesterfields, the classic light or dark brown leather shades are also an excellent choice for a Georgian living room.
+Alternatively, a grey leather chesterfield can still provide a Georgian feel but with a slightly more modern look.
 The organic tones will add both warmth and character to the space, drawing guests in and creating a sense of intimacy in line with the flow of the overall décor.

 Finish the look off by selecting fabrics in the same tones as the rest of the space – this includes pillows and throws scattered around the sofa to amp up the comfort, as well as rugs and curtains which tie in the whole look.
 Tartan patterns, for instance, are a great choice if you want to create a cosy hunting cottage feel!

 The Georgian style places great importance on illuminating your living room as much as possible and keeping the space warm, as evidenced by the fireplace being a focal point in every Georgian house.
 If you are working with original Georgian architecture, you can incorporate its original design features into your vision for the living room.